IABTechLab/uid2docs/docs/guides/integration-dsp-no-sdk.md

 There are different UID2 token versions in current use, and later processing steps are a little different depending on whether the token version is v2 or a later version.

-You can check the token version using the first four characters of the token.
+You can check the token version using the first few bytes of the token.

 To review detailed logic, see [UID2Encryption.cs, lines 36-50](https://github.com/IABTechLab/uid2-client-net/blob/6ac53b106301e431a4aada3cbfbb93f8164ff7be/src/UID2.Client/UID2Encryption.cs#L36-L50).